 Closing Guantanamo Bay Detention Facility was one of former US President Barack Obama’s campaign promises.
 In 2009 he decreed that Guantanamo Bay would be closed within a year.
 It never was and now President Donald Trump intends to keep it open.
 What are the obstacles to closure?
 And what has it meant for the United States, for international law, and for the detainees themselves to have left this issue unresolved for so long?
 Maria Armoudian discusses the unresolved issues associated with Guantanamo Bay with David Glazier, Jonathan Hafetz, and Peter Jan Honigsberg.

 David Glazier is a Professor of Law and fellow at Loyola Law School.
+He is an expert in foreign relations law.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.